Skip to content

 If successful, it will output some information about the authenticated user.

-At the moment, setting both Ripple and Wave(Pro) client credentials is not supported.
-If both are set, authentication will default to Ripple.
+Setting both Ripple/Octo and WavePro client credentials is not supported.
+If both are set, authentication will default to Ripple/Octo.

 If you're using either bluectl or any of our supported client libraries, the authentication flow is as follows.
 First, it will look for the following environment variables: